Account Monitoring Order

 The assumption of another person’s identity without authorization for use in fraudulent transactions that results in a loss to the financial institution or the victim whose identity was used.

 The integration phase, often referred to as the third and last stage of the classic money laundering process, places laundered funds back into the economy by re-entering the funds into the financial system and giving them the appearance of legitimacy.

 Receives funds from a wire transfer transmitter’s financial institution and relays or transmits the order of payment to the recipient’s financial institution.
 In an international funds transmission, intermediary financial institutions are usually located in different countries.

 Policies and procedures in place within an institution that are designed to detect suspicious activity and criminal activity of a financial nature, including money laundering.
 Internal controls are one of the essential components of an effective anti-money laundering compliance program.

-A variety of offshore corporate structures, alternately called “exempt companies,” that are dedicated to business use outside the incorporating jurisdiction, rapid formation, secrecy, broad powers, low cost, low to zero taxation, and minimal filing and reporting requirements.
+A variety of offshore corporate structures, which are dedicated to business use outside the incorporating jurisdiction and feature rapid formation, secrecy, broad powers, low cost, low to zero taxation and minimal filing and reporting requirements.

 International Finance Corporation (IFC)

 Established in 1956, IFC is the largest multilateral source of loan and equity financing for private sector projects in the developing world.
 It is a member of the World Bank Group and is headquartered in Washington, D.C.
 The IFC promotes sustainable private sector investment in developing countries as a way to reduce poverty.
 Its contribution to anti-money laundering efforts includes helping countries address structural and institutional weaknesses that may contribute to the lack of market integrity and potential for financial abuse.
 See www.ifc.org.